jupyter/nbviewer/README.md

 ### Providers
 Providers are sources of notebooks and directories of notebooks and directories.

-`nbviewer` ships with several providers
+`nbviewer` ships with several providers:
 - `url`
 - `gist`
 - `github`